 This dessert is like a large format strawberry shortcake.
 Homemade strawberry syrup flavors and moistens the split cake, which is then sandwiched with a creamy strawberry filling and topped with glazed berries.

-Preheat the oven to 350 degrees F. Butter an 8-inch-round cake pan, then line the bottom with parchment paper; butter the parchment and dust with flour, tapping out the excess.
+Preheat the oven to 350 ̊ F. Butter an 8-inch round cake pan and line with parchment paper.
+Butter the parchment and dust with flour, tapping out the excess.